sciZer0/7/v/README.md

 One Orb needs one human operator and allows to create 700+ digital passports per week on average.
 The team planed to produce 50k+ devices a year and attract a necessary number of the contributor-operators.

-If to scale all these metrics, keeping in mind the reputation of Sam Altmam,
+If to scale all these metrics, keeping in mind the reputation and opportunities of Sam Altmam,

 <p><i>700(passport/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)</i></p>